Mutual aid groups give personalized help after Hurricane Ida

 Members of Mutual Aid Disaster Relief, another group, have been circulating an online form where people sign up to help remove trees, share meals, host spaces for donation collections, provide counseling and perform other services for those impacted by Ida.
 About 90 new people have signed up to contribute in the past few days, a regional coordinator estimates.

 Help has also come from grassroots rescue groups.
-In the aftermath of Hurricane Ida, Paul Maiddendorf, a volunteer disaster responder from Houston, traveled across hard-hit LaPlace, driving home to home in a high-water vehicle in an effort to rescue Louisianans from chest-deep floodwater.
+In the aftermath of Hurricane Ida, Paul Middendorf, a volunteer disaster responder from Houston, traveled across hard-hit LaPlace, driving home to home in a high-water vehicle in an effort to rescue Louisianans from chest-deep floodwater.

-Most of those rescued were in shock, Maiddendorf said, with some stationing themselves in their attics, fearful of rising waters and with nowhere to go.
+Most of those rescued were in shock, Middendorf said, with some stationing themselves in their attics, fearful of rising waters and with nowhere to go.
 Many sought help from CrowdSource Rescue, a Houston-based disaster response group that connects people seeking help with trained volunteers.
-Along with Maiddendorf, it has aided dozens of other volunteers do rescues or wellness checks during the disaster response.
+Along with Middendorf, it has aided dozens of other volunteers do rescues or wellness checks during the disaster response.

-By the time Maiddendorf arrived at the homes, most of the floodwaters had receded.
+By the time Middendorf arrived at the homes, most of the floodwaters had receded.
 But some residents still feared leaving their attics.
-“A couple of the families, I literally coaxed down the attic as the waters receded,” Maiddendorf said.
+“A couple of the families, I literally coaxed down the attic as the waters receded,” Middendorf said.

 CrowdSource Rescue, which launched in the aftermath of Hurricane Harvey in 2017, directs people seeking help to call 911 before contacting them.
 The group says it provides assistance when local officials are overwhelmed with requests.
 Matthew C. Marchetti, the group’s executive director, says its average donation size is $60.
 So far, Marchetti says he’s confirmed that the volunteers have rescued 364 people from floodwaters using boats and high-water vehicles.

 Volunteers connected with CrowdSource had been fielding requests for help since Ida made landfall, but the fierce winds had initially made it impossible for them to respond.
-Maiddendorf, of Houston, rode out the storm at a parking lot in Baton Rouge, before heading 56 miles (90 km) southwest to LaPlace, where he found many trapped by floodwaters.
+Middendorf, of Houston, rode out the storm at a parking lot in Baton Rouge, before heading 56 miles (90 km) southwest to LaPlace, where he found many trapped by floodwaters.
 Requests for help also came in for Lafitte, another town that suffered major flood damage.

 Despite coordination efforts amongst different rescue groups, Marchetti says there were overlaps in responses.
 Similar concerned pleas for help had flooded into Cajun Navy Relief, a group of Louisiana volunteers who help with search and rescue after hurricanes and floods.